 When a patient is transitioning from a traditional denture, 2 implants are a great option.
 When transitioning from natural dentition, 2 implants are not usually enough.

-Who is a candidate for denture implants?
+Who is a candidate for snap-in dentures?

 The dental implant procedure has requirements that must be met.
 It is part of getting implant dentures.
 Here is a general candidate overview: